Recipe Category: Chili

 - 1 teaspoon ground cumin

-- In a 5- to 8-quart pressure cooker, heat the oil over medium-high heat
+- In a 5- to 7-quart pressure cooker, heat the oil over medium-high heat

-- Add the onion and cook, stirring a few times, until it begins to soften, about 3 minutes
+- Add the onions and cook, stirring a few times, until they begin to soften

 - Close and lock the lid